 OpenFOAM is an open source software package which is designed to scale well on large distributed memory systems.
 While originally written for CFD, with it's open source strategy and a large user base OpenFOAM has grown to be a general purpose finite element toolbox.

 MSI currently provide OpenFOAM outside of the module system.
-See the additional tabs on this page for instructions on how to access this software on Mesabi and Itasca.
+See the additional tabs on this page for instructions on how to access this software on Mesabi.

 OpenFOAM v6 is available on Mesabi.
 Several working examples are posted, which illustrate how to run interactive with graphics using ParaFOAM, and how to run non-interactively in the PBS batch queue.

 Run Interactively with GraphicsIn a terminal window on an MSI NICE or NX desktopssh -X mesabi/home/dhp/public/sing/openfoam6/run

 This will start an instance of the openfoam6-paraview54 singularity container.
 At the prompt in this container, enter you can get and run backward facing step with simpleFoam with:cp -r $FOAM_TUTORIALS/incompressible/simpleFoam/pitzDaily .cd pitzDailyblockMeshsimpleFoam